 About the author: Jim Gitney is the CEO of Group50®Consulting and specializes in the development and implementation of manufacturing and supply chain strategies, including global site selection and supply chain restructuring.

-Jim and the Group50 Continuous Improvement Consultants team are all former executives with well-known manufacturing and distribution companies who understand what it takes to put together and manage the implementation of a successful strategic plan.
+Jim and the Group50 Continuous Improvement Consultants team are all former executives with well-known global manufacturing and distribution companies who understand what it takes to put together and manage the implementation of a successful manufacturing strategic plan.